zimmski/tavor/README.md

 }
 ```

-The `Permutation` area generates distinct permutations of a token.
+The `Permutation` category generates distinct permutations of a token.
 The method `Permutations` defines how many permutations a single token holds.
 The `Smiley` token has a constant number of permutations since the amount of eyes and mouths is constant.
 Other token like range integers depend on their initial values.
 The method `PermutationsAll` calculates the permutations of the token itself and all its children.
 Since the `Smiley` token has no children it is the same as `Permutations`.
 It is important to note that calculating the amount of permutations is not a straightforward task.
 The list tokens [All](/token/lists/all.go) and [One](/token/lists/one.go) for example can have the same amount of children but have very different permutation calculations.
-The `Permutation` method completes the area.
+The `Permutation` method completes the category.
 It sets a distinct permutation of the token.
 It is a good convention to put the execution of the permutation in its own method `permutation` since the resulting state can be cached.
 The `Permutation` of the `Token` interface then handels the validation and meta-handling of the permutation number.

 ```go
 func (s *Smiley) Permutations() uint {